Skip to Content

 Recommended Salt Spring Island restaurants

-It’s open Wednesday to Sunday for dinner only.
+It’s open from Wednesday to Sunday for dinner only.
 Highly recommended!

 Dine on local ingredients at the Oystercatcher on its waterfront patio in summer or by the river-rock fireplace in winter.